YOUR CART

 Batteries must be purchased from reputable WHOLESALE vape suppliers and authorized retailers to ensure authenticity and quality.
 Counterfeit or substandard batteries pose serious safety risks, including overheating, gassing and even explosion.
 Users should always check batteries for signs of damage or wear, such as dents, breaks or leaks, and replace them as soon as they are found.

-Proper handling, storage and maintenance of batteries is essential to prevent accidents and ensure safe operation of the vape device.
-Users should follow the manufacturer’s recommendations for charging, storage and use to minimize the risk of battery-related accidents.
+Proper handling, storage, and maintenance of batteries are essential to prevent accidents and ensure safe operation of the vape device.
+Users should follow the manufacturer’s recommendations for charging, storage, and use to minimize the risk of battery-related accidents.

 When charging the battery, it is important to use a compatible charger designed for lithium-ion batteries to avoid overcharging or undercharging, which can lead to decreased performance and shorter battery life.
 Storing the battery in a cool, dry place away from direct sunlight and extreme temperatures will help maintain the integrity and performance of the battery.